 Despite a drastic turn of events last spring when the band behind Barham decided to call it quits after a decade on the road, Barham has returned with a new lineup.
 The newly equipped American Aquarium has been hitting the road much like the former — with a vigorous attack on the road, relentlessly hitting every place they can.
-Along with the lineup change has come a new album, the John Fullbright produced Things Change, tentatively due out later this Spring.
+Along with the lineup change has come a new album, the John Fullbright produced Things Change.

 The vast majority of Barham’s songwriting has been first-person driven.
 But every once in a while, he’d slip in a storyteller where he’d introduce new characters.
 “California” first appeared on the band’s debut album, Antique Hearts, but made its’ most impact on their follow-up The Bible and The Bottle.
 There’s an infectious rhythm to “California” that screams promise of an open highway.
 The fiddle ties a nice bow on top.
 Here, he uses Los Angeles as a sense of optimism for a budding couple.
 It’s one of Barham’s only compositions that’s concluded with a happy ending.
 Our couple finds happiness and success — something that doesn’t happen too often in the American Aquarium canon.